SHARING THE MISSOURI LEGACY

 - Special information about your class

-- Special arrangements can be made for groups of
+- Arrangements can be made for groups of 50 or more

 - One teacher per class is admitted free